-These actions provide links to references for further help and advice, and case studies of real time action implemented by businesses.
+These steps provide links to references for further help and advice, and case studies of real time Step implemented by businesses.

 Further assistance is available by contacting the Department of Environment, Land, Water and Planning customer service line on 136 186.

-The following actions may not be relevant to all businesses, so you should consider your own individual situation.
+The following Steps may not be relevant to all businesses, so you should consider your own individual situation.